ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-These mean that if we have a type `F`, and a way to convert it into a `G` that
-has an instance, we can call `Equal.fromIso` to obtain an instance for `F`.

 Potongan diatas berarti bila kita mempunyai sebuah tipe `F` dan sebuah cara untuk
 mengkonversinya menjadi sebuah `G` yang mempunyai sebuah instans, kita dapat
 memanggil `Equal.fromIso` untuk mendapatkan instans dari `F`.

-For example, as typeclass users, if we have a data type `Bar` we can define an
-isomorphism to `(String, Int)`

 Sebagai contoh, sebagai pengguna kelas tipe, bila kita mempunyai tipe data `Bar`,
 kita dapat mendefinisikan sebuah isomorfisme ke `(String, Int)`